Generating and qualifying sales leads

 Core ideas you must understand for this topic

-• Legal and Ethical Compliance: Adhering to regulations like the Consumer Rights Act 2015, Data Protection Act 2018, and industry codes of practice.
+• Legal and ethical considerations: Complying with regulations such as the Consumer Rights Act 2015, data protection (GDPR), and sales-specific codes of practice.

 Learning Objectives